parklicoste/self-assessment-portal-edit-delete/README.md

-# sapportal-edit-delete-part
+# Self-Assessment Portal edit and delete

-### To run this project in Linux
+## To run this project in LINUX: -

-## To install virtal environment, follow the command below:-
+### To install virtal environment, follow the command below:-

 ```
 python3 -m install --user virtualenv
 pip3 install virtualenv
 ```

-## make the environment using the command below
+### make the environment using the command below

 ```
 python3 -m venv env
 ```

-## To run the program follow the commands below:-
+### To run the program follow the commands below:-

 ```
 source env/bin/activate